 - Chronic kidney disease

-Despite an increased number of diets, surgeries, and medications, the number of Americans diagnosed with chronic diseases continues to grow.
+Despite an increased number of medications, the number of Americans diagnosed with arthritis continues to grow.

 Our modern medical system is incredible at saving lives related to infections, trauma, and so much more.
 We’ve made incredible advances in the past century.

-But the medical model that works so well for these acute conditions is still being applied to chronic disease.
+But the same medical model that works so well for these acute conditions is still being applied to chronic diseases like arthritis.
 And it clearly isn’t working.

 Health Professionals Lack Training

 - most feel unprepared to deliver lifestyle recommendations, even though nutrition and lifestyle are a foundation for most guidelines.